Progressive Politics in a Turbulent World: A New Pink Tide in Latin America?

 Daniela Campello, Fundação Getulio Vargas; Juan Gabriel Valdés *76, Chilean Ambassador to the United States

 Mon, 4/10 · 12:00 pm—1:30 pm · 216 Aaron Burr Hall

 Program in Latin American Studies; Princeton Institute for International and Regional Studies

-This panel discussion, and the second event in this series scheduled for Tuesday, April 5 at 4:30pm (additional details to follow), will address the emergence of new progressive governments in the region, with a focus on Brazil, Chile, Colombia, and Mexíco.
-PLAS has invited experts and policymakers connected to Latin America to ask about the most urgent challenges that these new governments currently face amidst a world of increasing nativism and economic distress.
+This panel discussion will address the emergence of new progressive governments in the region, with a focus on Brazil and Chile.
+PLAS has invited Professor Campello and Ambassador Valdés to ask about the most urgent challenges that these new governments currently face amidst a world of increasing nativism and economic distress.
 If the early 2000s saw the emergence of a Pink Tide in Latin America, these events will focus on the post-Covid ’19 political development of the region at a time when new progressive governments have taken office.

 Daniela Campello, Professor of Political Science and International Affairs, Fundação Getúlio Vargas, Brazil

 Daniela Campello received her Ph.D. in Political Science from UCLA and was formerly an Assistant Professor at Princeton University.
 She conducts research on international and comparative political economy, with a particular focus on the consequences of globalization to domestic politics and democracy in emerging economies.